AedrianRansom/IWDEE-UI-BGEE/README.md

 02.10.25 - v1.7 - updated main, save/load, chapter movies menus to fit 1366x768 resolution for the extra component.

 31.10.25 - v1.8 - added missing 1366x768 resolution dreams sequence mos files for the extra component.

+30.06.26 - v1.9 - added two new components: transparent sidebars and background, updated some missing tooltip text for BGEE&SOD interface, various fixes for the multiplayer interface, compatibility patch for 2.7 game versions.